 Delete a file from a folder and it’s gone for both you and the other user; delete a folder from your computer and it’s just gone for you.
 That’s how it works in Dropbox, and is also how it works in most services like it.

 So if you need more space in your Dropbox or other cloud-based service, delete the entire folder, or drag it outside your cloud-syncing service.
 This allows your sharing partners to keep the files as long as they want, but keeps those same files from filling your folder.

 Speaking of space: don’t fill folders with large, unnecessary files.
 You might have paid Dropbox for extra space, but your sharing partner hasn’t.
 Think before you drop a 5 GB monstrosity into a folder, because odds are you’ll be the only person who can sync it.
 Don’t overwhelm people if you can avoid it.

-If you really need to share and sync large files, consider a service like BitTorrent Sync, which is a free, unlimited syncing service that syncs directly between two machines.
+If you really need to share and sync large files, consider a service like BitTorrent Sync [No longer available], which is a free, unlimited syncing service that syncs directly between two machines.
 It’s probably a better fit for the job, especially if you set up a Bittorrent Sync server.

 But seriously, let people know if you’re planning on syncing huge files.
 The download is going to take a while, and might even slow down the web connection of some users.